ndcbe/data-and-computing/notebooks/60258-organization/syllabus.md

 ## Classroom Meetings

 Classroom meetings are a mix of i) traditional chalk board instruction, ii) computer demonstrations, and iii) in-class activities.
 Please bring an internet connected laptop computer.
-You are expected to have completed the assigned reading and optionally home activities for each topic before each class session as indicated on the semester schedule.
+You are expected to have completed the assigned reading and at home activities for each topic (posted on Canvas/Vocareum) before each class session.

 ## Assessments and Final Grades
 * Homework: 25\% (4 to 6 planned)